 On Wall Street, stocks were lower, weighed down in part by technology shares as data from China showing producer prices had their sharpest pace of declines in three years in August renewed global recession worries.

-European shares were little changed, as the rise in bond yields helped boost bank shares by more than 2%, putting them on track for a fifth day of gains.
+European shares edged higher, as the rise in bond yields helped boost bank shares by more than 2%, putting them on track for a fifth day of gains.
 The bank index is up nearly 9% over that span, its best five-day performance since April 2017.